 Confidentiality and good name considerations

 The school has a responsibility to protect the privacy and good name of the people involved in any incident and will be sensitive to the consequences of any public statements.
-The members of the school staff will bear this in mind, and will see to ensure that pupils do so also.
+The members of the school staff will bear this in mind, and will ensure that pupils do so also.
 [For instance, the term ‘suicide’ will not be used without the consent of the family involved or until it has been established categorically that the person’s death was a result of suicide.
 The phrases ‘tragic death’ or ‘sudden death’ may be used instead.]

 Critical Incident Room

 In the event of a critical incident, the Staff Room will be the main room used to meet the staff, students, parents and visitors involved.
 In the event of a need to accommodate a second group, the school library will be used.
 In the event of needing to cater for a larger group, the school assembly hall will be used.

 Development and communication of this policy and plan

-All staff were consulted and asked for their comments.
+All staff members were consulted and asked for their comments.
 Our school’s final policy and procedures in relation to responding to critical incidents has been presented to all staff.